leonhard-s/auraxium/README.md

 ### Network Connections

-For as long as it is active, the `auraxium.Client` object will always have a [`aiohttp.ClientSession`](https://docs.aiohttp.org/en/stable/client_reference.html#aiohttp.ClientSession) running in case the REST API has to be accessed.
+For as long as it is active, the `auraxium.Client` object will always have a [`aiohttp.ClientSession`](https://docs.aiohttp.org/en/stable/client_reference.html#aiohttp.ClientSession) running in case the REST API must be accessed.

-The websocket connection, which is required for event streaming, is only active as long as there are triggers registered and active.
+The websocket connection, which is required for event streaming, is only active when there are triggers registered and active.

 If the last trigger is removed, the websocket connection is quietly closed after a delay.
-If a new trigger is added, it will automatically recreated in the background.
+If a new trigger is added, it will automatically be recreated in the background.

 ## Object Model Alternatives